 Emily first took private lessons in chinese brushwork in 2009 and has explored this beautiful medium ever since.
 She works in the two primary styles of traditional brushwork, Freehand (Xieyi), which is loose and expressive and the Meticulous (Gongbi) style, which is highly detailed.
 While Chinese brush painting has been a mainstay in her life and is central to her aesthetic, she has recently been exploring acrylic painting under the guidance of noted local instructor, Peter John Reid.

-Emily is a member of the Owen Sound Artists Co-op and also exhibits in other venues in Grey Bruce, such as All Things T and Grey County Hall.
+Emily is a member of the Owen Sound Artists Co-op, Southampton Arts and also exhibits in other venues in Grey Bruce, such as All Things T , Grey County Hall and Georgian Waters Counselling.
 She occasionally teaches brushwork workshops at Georgian Bay Centre for the Arts and also loves to share her passion for gardening with the community.